jkboyce/hawkeye/README.md

 before applying the EM algorithm.

 A potential area to investigate is to train a neural network to track thrown objects, using the present algorithm to help generate training data.
-Such a network may be able to operate in close to real time, which would enable a number of interesting applications.
+Such a network might operate in close to real time, which could enable a number of interesting applications.

 ### References
+- Leal-Taixé, L. et al, "Tracking the Trackers: An Analysis of the State of the Art in Multiple Object Tracking", arXiv:1704.02781, 2017.
+- Benfold, B. and Reid, I., "Stable Multi-target Tracking in Real-time Surveillance Video", Proceedings of the 2011 IEEE Conference on Computer Vision and Pattern Recognition, pp. 3457-3464, June 2011.
 - Moon, T.K., "The Expectation Maximization Algorithm”, IEEE Signal Processing Magazine, vol. 13, no. 6, pp. 47–60, November 1996.
 - Ribnick, E. et al, "Detection of Thrown Objects in Indoor and Outdoor Scenes", Proceedings of the 2007 IEEE/RSJ